TerjeKWahl/RobotArm/Docs/APIs.md

 To make communication efficient on a LAN, we use UDP packets and make sure the payload is short enough to fit within one WiFi/Ethernet UDP package (around 1400 bytes).

-When talking about position offsets:
-- X is forward
-- Y is to the left
-- Z is up
+When talking about position and rotation in messages to and from the VR app, we use the VR/Unity coordinate system (x-right, y-up, z-forward), and not the robot arm's coordinate system (x-forward, y-left, z-up).

-VR app should send a UDP package to the PC every second frame (around 30 times per second).
+VR app should send a UDP package to the PC every second frame (around 30-36 times per second).

-The PC should send a UDP package to the VR app 30 times per second.
+The PC should send a UDP package to the VR app around 30-50 times per second.

 16 bit numbers are sent big-endian (MSB first, LSB last).
 Distances are in mm.
 Angles are in degrees.
-Offsets mean in relation to the initial starting position of the robot arm.

 ### Message from VR to PC: